gleiMoura/frontUol/README.md

 -   Create an participant (do login);
 -   When a participant enter in chat, a message of entrance start;
 -   Send a message to everyone;
--   Send a message to a particular friend in public;
+-   Send a message to a friend in public;
--   Send a message to a particular friend in private;
+-   Send a message to a friend in private;

 ## Project Reference